Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Problem Formulation

 \subsection{Environments}

 A structured and bounded environment having both static and dynamic obstacles is defined as $W$. $\mathcal{O}$ represents the set of static obstacles in $W$.
-We consider the static obstacles to be vertically upright.
-The static obstacle-free workspace is defined by

-The static obstacle map is known apriori.
-The set of dynamic obstacles within the sensing zone of the MMRs is defined as $\mathcal{O}_{dyn}$.
-The start position $p_s$ and the goal position $p_g$ are in the obstacle-free space $W_{free}$.
+The static obstacle-free workspace is defined by $ W_{free} = W\setminus\mathcal{O}\in\mathbb{R}^2$.
+The set of dynamic obstacles in the environment is defined as $\mathcal{O}_{dyn}$.
+The start position $p_s$ and the goal position $p_g$ of the object CoM are in the obstacle-free space $W_{free}$.

-The planning objective is to design a motion planning framework for cooperative object transportation such that \begin{enumerate} \item the MMRs can cooperatively transport the object from the start to goal position without any collision. \item the generated motion is kinodynamically feasible and within the admissible limits of the MMRs. \item the planner can handle static concave obstacles directly. \item the control input of the MMRs are minimized. \end{enumerate}
+The planning objective is to design a motion planning framework such that 1) the MMRs can cooperatively transport the object without any collision.
+2) the generated trajectory is kinodynamically feasible and within the admissible limits of the MMRs minimizing the control input of MMRs.
+3) the planner can handle any rigid object, grasping configuration and static concave obstacles directly.